 In CANVAS, subjects were randomly assigned 1:1:1 to canagliflozin 100 mg, canagliflozin 300 mg, or matching placebo.
 In CANVAS-R, subjects were randomly assigned 1:1 to canagliflozin 100 mg or matching placebo, and titration to 300 mg was permitted (based on tolerability and glycaemic needs) after Week 13.
 Concomitant antidiabetic and atherosclerotic therapies could be adjusted, according to the standard care for these diseases.

-A total of 10,134 patients were treated (4,327 in CANVAS and 5,807 in CANVAS-R; total of 4,344 randomly assigned to placebo and 5,790 to canagliflozin) for a mean exposure duration of 149 weeks (223 weeks in CANVAS and 94 weeks in CANVAS-R).
+A total of 10,134 adult patients were treated (4,327 in CANVAS and 5,807 in CANVAS-R; total of 4,344 randomly assigned to placebo and 5,790 to canagliflozin) for a mean exposure duration of 149 weeks (223 weeks in CANVAS and 94 weeks in CANVAS-R).
 Vital status was obtained for 99.6% of subjects across the studies.
 The mean age was 63 years and 64% were male.
 Sixty-six percent of subjects had a history of established cardiovascular disease, with 56% having a history of coronary disease, 19% with cerebrovascular disease, and 21% with peripheral vascular disease; 14% had a history of heart failure.

 The mean HbA1c at baseline was 8.2% and mean duration of diabetes was 13.5 years.